andthum/hpc_submit_scripts/README.rst

 ===============

-For all newcomers to high-performance computing (especially our Bachelor Students):  You might want to take a look at :doc:`TERMINOLOGY.rst` to get an overview of the different terms used in the context of HPC.
+For all newcomers to high-performance computing (especially our Bachelor Students):  You might want to take a look at `TERMINOLOGY.rst <./TERMINOLOGY.rst>` to get an overview of the different terms used in the context of HPC.

 Support